pftaylor61/ocws-newsbox/README.md

 [newsbox nbid='172']

+## Versio 0.3
+A routine was added to check if the post type was a Newsbox.
+If not, nothing is displayed.

+Also, if the content of the Newsbox is empty, nothing is displayed.
+This means that a Newsbox shortcode could be left in place on a page, and the news changed, or, occasionally, left blank.

 ## Version 0.2
 Some adjustments made to the styling.
 However, I still cannot get the columns to work.